 4. Let’s Get Physical

-So make sure you get in a jog, a morning stretch, or an afternoon lift on most days of your vacation before eventually hitting the couch.
+So, make sure you get in a jog, a morning stretch, or an afternoon lift before eventually hitting the couch.
 And because it’s your time off, we’ll look the other way if you miss a day or two due to eggnog-related complications.

 5. Write Thank You Notes